-What Is The Role of a Litigation Paralegal?
+What Is a Litigation Paralegal?

 Litigation paralegals often take the lead in the pre-claim investigation.
 The paralegal’s role may involve locating and interviewing witnesses, taking witness statements, gathering documents and evidence, creating case investigation notebooks, organizing documents, and creating a chronology of facts.
 Litigation paralegals on the plaintiff side may conduct initial client interviews and perform initial case assessments.